kaveetha-jayawardana/GAMES-OF-GLORY-DASHBOARD/README.md

 By leveraging advanced data visualization techniques, this project aims to present an intuitive and data-driven understanding of the evolution of the modern Olympic Games.</p>

-<p>🤝 This project was developed by a group of first year undergraduates (4 members), as part of a university assignment for the BSc in Applied Data Science Communication degree program.</p>
+<p>🤝 This project was developed by a group of second year undergraduates (4 members), as part of a university assignment for the BSc in Applied Data Science Communication degree program.</p>
 <p>⚠️ Note: This project is open-source.
 Contributions and suggestions are welcome.
 Feel free to fork and adapt it for your own use. </p>
 <br>